psgautam/psgautam/README.md

 - 🔭 I’m currently working on implementing ML & DL in real time
 - 🌱 I’m currently learning everything about AI & its impacts
 - 🤔 I’m looking for Intership/full-time roles
-- 💬 Ask me about anything!
+- 💬 Ask me about anything
-- 🏁 2020 goals- Contribute to open source projects and to the field of AI

 ### Connect with me: